claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 ## In App Purchases

-I followed [this tutorial](), but for an app that already existed - was being deployed to Test Flight but hadn't yet been launched in app store.
+I followed [this in-app purchases tutorial](https://www.raywenderlich.com/5456-in-app-purchase-tutorial-getting-started), but for an app that already existed - was being deployed to Test Flight but hadn't yet been launched in app store.
 This is what I needed to do:

 - Sort out the tax / bank account stuff: [AppStore Connect](https://appstoreconnect.apple.com/) => Agreements, Tax and Banking (on the home page, BEFORE you click thrugh to an individual app) => Paid applications => Click any links you see in that row and follow instructions
     - This should involve accepting the Paid Applications agreement, ad then entering bank details